Megha-2023/OC_Project_12_EPIC_BackEnd/README.md

 ### 6. Test all endpoints in Postman

 Once server is running, you can test all API endpoints in Postman app.
+Documentation link of API endpoints: https://documenter.getpostman.com/view/38789497/2sAYkDMLC7